wzdlc1996/HugoSource/content/Artic/physics/timeInQM/index.md

 $$
 e^{\ti \hat H_C s}\ket{0} = \ket{s} \ ; \ \hat I_C = \int \td s \ \ket{s}\bra{s}.
 $$
 This is actually a non-trivial requirement for $\hat H_C$.
 One can easily find the conjugate operator of any spectral operator like position in the Hilbert space of clock match this.
 However, such $\hat H_C$ would not have a lower bound and harmful for the quantum theory.
-Such clock works for showing Page & Wootters' mechanism in this toy model.
+Such clock works for showing PaW mechanism in this toy model.
 However, one should be carefully to use this for further research.
 One should also note that this fault is not fatal for the discussion of local procedure during short time interval.
 For those global cases with a long time interval, the unbounded Hamiltonian from below is questioned because of multiple instability issues.

 By Page & Wootters' setup, the (conditional) expectation value of operator $\hat O$ on the Hilbert space of subsystem $S$ at clock time $\tau$ should be